-Thank you for your interest in air quality!
-This factsheet is divided into three parts: air quality monitoring, why outdoor air quality is important, and Frequently Asked Questions (FAQ).
+This factsheet (PDF 418 KB) on air quality provides detailed information on air quality monitoring, why outdoor air quality is important, and Frequently Asked Questions (FAQ).
 Highlights from the factsheet on air quality:

-- The instrument is at the Embassy’s Chancery building 7 Lang Ha Street in Ba Dinh District, Hanoi, and uses a beta attenuation measurement principle to provide hourly PM2.5 concentrations in micrograms per cubic meter.
+- The instrument located at the U.S. Embassy uses a beta attenuation measurement principle to provide hourly PM2.5 concentrations in micrograms per cubic meter.

 - The hourly PM2.5 concentrations are converted into the U.S. EPA’s Air Quality Index (AQI) made available to the public on the www.airnow.gov website.